 - Talk to a car accident attorney to learn more about your options for pursuing compensation for your injuries.

-Finding Insurance Coverage in a Crash with an Unlicensed Driver
+How To Find Insurance Coverage in a Crash with an Unlicensed Driver?

 If an unlicensed motorist was operating their own vehicle, they might also fail to have the required liability insurance coverage required by law in Indiana.
 Insurance companies only issue policies to drivers with valid licenses.
 Even if the driver had a valid license and insurance policy, the insurance company might terminate its policy or allow the policy to lapse if the driver’s license expires or is suspended.